luhmann/tutorial-ng2-weather-app/steps/003-getting-started.md

 The `<weather-shortinfo>`-component from above highlights another very important concept: composability.
 Just like traditional HTML-Tags you can nest components into each other and create new components of increasing specificity.
-This allows a very granular approach to structuring your frontend-apps and allows for different levels of reusability.
+This allows for a very granular approach to structuring your frontend-apps with different levels of reusability.
 The `<city>`-component might be highly reusable, because in essence it represents just a very particular way of formatting a text (3rem Helvetica Neue light in a white color and with a drop shadow), while the `weather-shortinfo`-component might potentially only exist in one place within your